tsclay/RAPP/README.md

 I believe there are at least three benefits to this approach.

-1. Good practice writing full-stack code from scratch without the pain-points of deployment.
+1. Good practice making a full-stack CRUD app from scratch without the pain-points of deployment.

 2. The back-end XP transfers to working with an opinionated back-end framework.